njch5/oo-ride-share/README.md

 driver|retrieve the associated `Driver` instance

 #### Loading Drivers
-Update the `TripDispatcher` class to add the following Methods:
+Update the `TripDispatcher` class to add or update the following Methods:

 **Method**|**Description**
 -----|-----
-load_drivers|Load the Drivers from the `support/drivers.csv` file and return a collection of `Driver` instances find_driver |This method takes an `id` number and returns the corresponding `Driver` instance.
+load_drivers|Load the Drivers from the `support/drivers.csv` file and return a collection of `Driver` instances find_driver |This method takes an `id` number and returns the corresponding `Driver` instance. load_trips|This method should be updated to add a corresponding `Driver` to the trip instance.

 #### Driver methods